About the Student Center

 About

 As the living room of the campus, the Student Center provides services and facilities to support all students and the campus community.
-Students only need a Blue-Chip Card to participate in events and partake in Student Center services such as borrowing a car jump box, sending a fax, printing a paper and more!!!
+Students only need a Blue-Chip Card to participate in events and use Student Center services such as borrowing a car jump box, sending a fax, printing a paper and more!

 With their Blue-Chip Card, students can play various games or participate in tournaments that are sponsored by the Esports Center and Breakers Game Room.
 Esports offers electronic gaming while Breakers offers billiards, darts, ping pong, foosball, air hockey, board games and video games.